SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

   <tr>
     <td>connectAttempts</td>
     <td>
       The number of automatic connect/reconnect attempts which the socket has executed (including the current latest attempt).
+This value resets upon a successful connection.
     </td>
   </tr>
   <tr>